Earlham

 Earlham Park

-In Earlham there is also a nice
+In Earlham there is a nice

 description of the River Yare: